 New For 2017!
 Guided Adventure hikes!
-The DevilsLakeWisconsin.com 2017 introductory Adventure Series gives you an opportunity to go “off-trail” to see Devil’s Lake State Park’s secret places and special vistas.
+The DevilsLakeWisconsin.com 2017 FREE introductory Adventure Series gives you an opportunity to go “off-trail” to see Devil’s Lake State Park’s secret places and special vistas.

 The publisher’s of this website, Skillet Creek Media are offering these FREE hikes as an introduction to our new Devil’s Lake Adventure Hikes guided hiking service.

 These half day/full day, hikes will be informal but can be physically demanding and are intended for people in good physical condition who are comfortable in the “backcountry”.
 To keep the hikes enjoyable, participation will be limited to 6 participants per hike (Must by 15 yrs old or above).